 Locals still refer to this ancient street as “Rua Direita” which leads directly from the Clock Tower down towards the Rio Minho.

 The street is the focus of the town´s nightlife with the ground floors being the homes of bars and shops.
 For the younger crowd, the area closest to the Clock Tower is the more lively part of the street with the Rio area enjoying a more sedate feel.

 Train Station Azulejos

-Azulejos are hand-painted tiles which Portugal is famous for and a visit to the train station will give you a colourful colourful glimpse into the history of Caminha.
+Portugal is well-known for hand-painted Azulejos and a visit to the train station will give you a colourful glimpse into the history of Caminha.

 Beaches Close To Caminha

-If the beach is calling you on a visit to Caminha, you will be spoilt for choice.
-There is a wooden boardwalk that will take you directly to the river beach at Foz do Minho, or visit the ocean beach surrounded by the Camarido pine forest.
+For pilgrims looking for a beach, there is a wooden boardwalk directly to the river beach at Foz do Minho or visit the ocean beach surrounded by the Camarido pine forest.

-If you would prefer a more touristic beach with all the facilities, Moledo beach is a short walk away.
+Moledo beach is a short walk away from Caminha.
 In front of Moledo Beach is a small rocky island that can be visited by boat.
-On the island is the Ínsua Fortress, built in the 15th century as a convent before, in the 17th and 18th centuries undergoing conversion work that transformed it into a coastal defence post.
+On the island is the Ínsua Fortress, built in the 15th century as a convent before undergoing conversion work in the 17th and 18th century that transformed the building into a coastal defence post.